Ethan stepped out of the Jerai Royale Hotel, the cool evening air brushing against his face.

 Zidan glared at him, rubbing his temples as though warding off a headache.
 "Use your brain for once, Mark.
 Some rich folks live modestly to keep a low profile.
 Ever thought of that?"

 "Enough," Zidan snapped, his tone sharp.
 "Focus.
 We're not here to crack jokes.
-We're here to figure him out.
-There's something big about this kid, and I intend to find out what it is."
+We're here to figure him out."

 "Ethan," Elise called over her shoulder, her voice warm.
 "Perfect timing.
 Dinner's nearly ready."

 Ethan set his bag down by the door, his heart racing.
-'This is it.'
-He took a steadying breath.
+'This is it.
+I need to tell them.'

-Aaron folded his newspaper, his brow furrowing with concern.
+Hearing the seriousness in Ethan's tone, Aaron folded his newspaper.
 "What's the matter, son?"

 Coincidentally, the man's face stared up at them from the front page of the local newspaper on the coffee table.